An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Trajectory Planning

 The procedure is devised as follows: if the current \gls{com} projection $\textbf{c}_{xy}$ (onto the region plane)\footnote{In the accompanying video, the projected regions are illustrated at the feet level just for visualization purposes.
 However, the computation of the regions has been performed at the level of the \gls{com}.} is inside $s\mathcal{Y}_{far}$, feasibility is already guaranteed and the target \gls{com} position is chosen to be the current one to minimize unneeded motion.
-Otherwise, we proceed to select the point on the boundary of $s\mathcal{Y}_{far}$, that is closest to the target computed using the heuristics.
-This allows the motion to: (1) be as close as possible to the heuristic target, thus benefiting from its proven reliable practical effectiveness \cite{Focchi2020}, (2) formally fulfill the feasibility requirements, and (3) achieve a desired level of robustness (tunable by the shrinkage factor $s$).
-Remaining close to the heuristic target, also allows to (4) maintain the \textit{local} validity of the \textit{feasible region} (the Jacobians were evaluated for the heuristic target position).
+Otherwise, we proceed to select the point on the boundary of $s\mathcal{Y}_{far}$, that is closest to the target computed using the \revisedtextthird{SP}.
+This allows the motion to: (1) be as close as possible to the \revisedtextthird{SP} target; thus benefiting from its proven reliable practical effectiveness \cite{Focchi2020}; (2) formally fulfill the feasibility requirements; and (3) achieve a desired level of robustness (tunable by the shrinkage factor $s$).
+Remaining close to the \revisedtextthird{SP} target, also allows to (4) maintain the \textit{local} validity of the \textit{feasible region} (the Jacobian was evaluated for the \revisedtextthird{SP} target position).